pomelo-io/dao-security/README.md

 The goal would be to integrate this platform to the existing [Pomelo](https://pomelo.io/) initiative.

 DAOS would be it's own web platform and it would be using Pomelo Bounties for the backend and smart contract capabilities.

+The Pomelo platform would also provide funds for setting up the audit bounty.
+Additionnaly, teams who are requesting an audit could pay a certain fee for sending their request to the DAO.